GoogleCloudPlatform/nodejs-docs-samples/appengine/pubsub/README.md

 Before you can run or deploy the sample, you will need to do the following:

 1. Enable the Cloud Pub/Sub API in the [Google Developers Console](https://console.developers.google.com/project/_/apiui/apiview/pubsub/overview).
 1. Create a topic and subscription.
+The push auth service account must have Service Account Token Creator Role assigned, which can be done in the Cloud Console [IAM & admin](https://console.cloud.google.com/iam-admin/iam) UI. `--push-auth-token-audience` is optional.
+If set, remember to modify the audience field check in `app.js` (line 112).

         gcloud beta pubsub topics create <your-topic-name>
         gcloud beta pubsub subscriptions create <your-subscription-name> \
           --topic <your-topic-name> \
           --push-endpoint \
             https://<your-project-id>.appspot.com/pubsub/push?token=<your-verification-token> \
-          --ack-deadline 30
+          --ack-deadline 30 \
+          --push-auth-service-account=[your-service-account-email] \
+          --push-auth-token-audience=example.com

 1. Update the environment variables in `app.standard.yaml` or `app.flexible.yaml`
 (depending on your App Engine environment).